c3rb3ru5d3d53c/binlex/README.md

+# binlex

-# BinLex a Genetic Binary Trait Lexer Library and Utility
+## A Genetic Binary Trait Lexer Library and Utility

-The purpose of BinLex is to extract basic blocks and functions as traits from binaries.
+The purpose of `binlex` is to extract basic blocks and functions as traits from binaries.

 Most projects attempting this use Python to generate traits, but it's slow.
 When working with a lot of malware binaries, it is much better to use a faster compiled language like C++.